phodal/awesome-iot/README.md

 ## Framework

 * **[Cylon ★ 2339 ⧗ 0](https://github.com/hybridgroup/cylon)** - JavaScript framework for robotics, physical computing, and the Internet of Things.
-* [Freedomotic](https://github.com/freedomotic/freedomotic) - is an open source, flexible, secure Internet of Things (IoT) application framework, useful to build and manage modern smart spaces.
 * [devify-server ★ 53 ⧗ 1](https://github.com/DevifyPlatform/devify-server) - s extremely light weight, and is very easy to use.
 It aims to help developers to create IoT application servers, faster.
+* [Freedomotic ★ 208 ⧗ 4](https://github.com/freedomotic/freedomotic) - is an open source, flexible, secure Internet of Things (IoT) application framework, useful to build and manage modern smart spaces.
 * **[GoBot ★ 2062 ⧗ 1](https://github.com/hybridgroup/gobot)** - Golang framework for robotics, physical computing, and the Internet of Things.
 * [Grow IoT ★ 7 ⧗ 7](https://github.com/CommonGarden/Grow-IoT) - is a full javascript based IoT stack with a simple API and basic user interface.
 * [guh ★ 50 ⧗ 29](https://github.com/guh/guh) -  is an open source IoT (Internet of Things) server, which allows to control a lot of different devices from many different manufacturers.